rockset/rockset-go-client/openapi/docs/ExecuteQueryLambdaRequest.md

 `func (o *ExecuteQueryLambdaRequest) HasInitialPaginateResponseDocCount() bool`

 HasInitialPaginateResponseDocCount returns a boolean if a field has been set.

+### GetAsyncOptions

+`func (o *ExecuteQueryLambdaRequest) GetAsyncOptions() AsyncQueryOptions`

+GetAsyncOptions returns the AsyncOptions field if non-nil, zero value otherwise.

+### GetAsyncOptionsOk

+`func (o *ExecuteQueryLambdaRequest) GetAsyncOptionsOk() (*AsyncQueryOptions, bool)`

+GetAsyncOptionsOk returns a tuple with the AsyncOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAsyncOptions

+`func (o *ExecuteQueryLambdaRequest) SetAsyncOptions(v AsyncQueryOptions)`

+SetAsyncOptions sets AsyncOptions field to given value.

+### HasAsyncOptions

+`func (o *ExecuteQueryLambdaRequest) HasAsyncOptions() bool`

+HasAsyncOptions returns a boolean if a field has been set.

+### GetVirtualInstanceId

+`func (o *ExecuteQueryLambdaRequest) GetVirtualInstanceId() string`

+GetVirtualInstanceId returns the VirtualInstanceId field if non-nil, zero value otherwise.

+### GetVirtualInstanceIdOk

+`func (o *ExecuteQueryLambdaRequest) GetVirtualInstanceIdOk() (*string, bool)`

+GetVirtualInstanceIdOk returns a tuple with the VirtualInstanceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualInstanceId

+`func (o *ExecuteQueryLambdaRequest) SetVirtualInstanceId(v string)`

+SetVirtualInstanceId sets VirtualInstanceId field to given value.

+### HasVirtualInstanceId

+`func (o *ExecuteQueryLambdaRequest) HasVirtualInstanceId() bool`

+HasVirtualInstanceId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)